MuskKat/Simplii/README.md

 ## Phase 5:
 - [x] Configured a brand new AWS RDS mysql database and replaced the need to setup a localhost database server by integrating it into the project
 - [x] Implemented email notification to user on task delete operation
+- [x] Added collaborative task feature: adding other users to your task and notifying them about their task via email
 - [x] Added update button for user info
 - [x] Cleaned the Database by dropping unused tables and fixing the column mapping of User table
 - [x] Fixed build and unit testing